LiamMacNeil/LiamMacNeil/README.md

 Ur beatha an clachan!

-I'm @LiamMacneil, within you will find some data-driven projects in biological and geosciences.
+I'm @LiamMacneil, within you will find some data-driven projects in the biological and geosciences.
 Biological oceanography, microbial ecology, species distribution models and some machine learning tools are all considered.